-Additionally, the bill establishes that the superintendent of public instruction will create rules to allow students who have been enrolled in high school for more than four years but not more than five years to be considered eligible under certain circumstances.
-This aims to provide flexibility for students facing unique challenges while ensuring they can still access postsecondary education opportunities.
+Additionally, the bill introduces provisions for students who have not achieved qualifying scores on readiness assessments or the Michigan merit examination, allowing them to enroll in certain courses if they maintain a GPA of at least 2.5.
+The bill also establishes that the superintendent of public instruction will create rules for students who have been enrolled in high school for more than four years but not more than five years, potentially allowing them to qualify as eligible students under specific circumstances.
 Overall, the amendments aim to enhance access to postsecondary education for high school students in Michigan.

 Statutes affected: House Introduced Bill: 388.513